Overview of Research Projects

 Aim of the joint research project

-Of the five volumes of “Multilingual Version of Pictopedia of Everyday Life in Medieval Japan", the first and second volumes were published in our project selected in the 21st Century COE Program,and the third volume was published in the first term joint research project of the Center.
-Subsequently, the main text of the fourth volume was published in the term four.
+Of the five volumes of “Multilingual Version of Pictopedia of Everyday Life in Medieval Japan",the first and second volumes were published in our project selected in the 21st Century COE Program,and the third volume was published in the first term joint research project of the Center.
+Subsequently, the main text of the fourth volume was published on March,2018.
 This research project is aimed at translating and publishing complete translation of whole 5 volumes.
 We hope that researchers in history, folklore,anthropology,literature and other fields of study will use these 5 volumes of publications to learn about “everyday life" in medieval Japan.

 Members